SiriDB/siridb-docs/content/query_data/aggregate_functions/filter.md

 ---
 title: "filter"
-weight: 28
+weight: 31
 ---

-Filter is used to filter the result by values.
+Filter is used to filter the result by testing it to a value, regular expression or condition.

 ### Function

-Syntax:

     filter(val_regex_or_condition)